How do I report injured or dead wildlife?

 Can I rent Ken-Caryl Ranch facilities for private functions?

-Yes, you can rent Ken-Caryl Ranch facilities for a variety of uses.
+Yes, you can rent rooms at the Ranch House and Dakota Lodge for a variety of uses.
 Facility details and rental information are available on our Facilities Reservation page.
-You can also contact Terry Irwin at email@example.com or Mary Lou Greeley at firstname.lastname@example.org or at 303-979-1876 to rent the Ranch House or Beth Beers at email@example.com to rent Dakota Lodge.

 Who can hike on Ken-Caryl Ranch trails?